-

 While we usually think of commercial drivers as truckers driving big rigs transporting goods, you need a CDL to drive any of the following vehicles:

-- Vehicles with a gross combination weight rating (GCWR) of 26,001 pounds or more, providing the gross vehicle weight rating (GVWR) of the vehicle being towed is in excess of 10,000 pounds.
+• Vehicles with a gross combination weight rating (GCWR) of at least 26,001 lbs. or more, as long as the GVWR of the vehicle being towed is heavier than 10,000 lbs.

-- A single vehicle with a GVWR of 26,001 pounds or more, or any such vehicle towing another not in excess of 10,000 pounds.
+• A single vehicle with a weight rating of 26,001 lbs. or more, or any vehicle towing another that's less than or equal to 10,000 lbs.

-- All vehicles designed to transport 16 or more persons, including the driver.
+• All vehicles designed to transport 16 passengers or more, including the driver.

 How old do I have to be to apply for a CDL?

-Like most states, Illinois offers both an interstate CDL, available to drivers over 21, and an intrastate CDL, which can be obtained by drivers 18 and older.
-This means that while you may drive commercially within Illinois once you turn 18, you won't be allowed to drive a commercial vehicle across state lines until you're 21.
+Like most states, Illinois offers both an interstate CDL, available to drivers over 21 years old, and an intrastate CDL, which can be obtained by drivers 18 years old and older.
+This means that while you may drive commercially within Illinois once you turn 18 years old, you won't be allowed to drive a commercial vehicle across state lines until you're 21 years old.

 What about out-of-state CDLs?